 We started on foot from Baska Voda towards Brela, on a 3 kilometer long cliff.
 Baska Voda and Brela are two popular resorts, located on the Makarska Riviera.
 Along the entire length of this seafront you will find beaches full of tourists excited by the sea, the color of the water and the surrounding landscapes.
 We also took advantage of the walk, and took a bath when the heat became too much.
 The beach is pebbled, but with the right slippers, you won't feel any discomfort.
 In the resorts there are terraces, shops and places to eat.

 After dinner, I took the car and made a short visit to Makarska, being the main city on this coast.
 We took the pulse of the city, we walked around the center and on the seafront from the port, we had dinner at a terrace in the central area.
+To find out more information about the city of Makarska and what you can visit in Makarska, read on the complete travel guide about Makarska.

 Day 6 – Omis, Dubrovnik